cloudfoundry/diego-release/CONTRIBUTING.md

 ## Code Conventions
 ### Metrics

-Metrics added to any of the Diego components need to follow the naming and documentation conventions listed here, otherwise the Diego unit tests will fail.
+Metrics added to any of the Diego components need to follow the naming and documentation conventions listed here, as otherwise the Diego unit tests will fail.

-- Metrics need to be defined as constants, preferably at the begging of the file
+- Metrics must be defined as constants, preferably at the beginning of the file.
-- The constant name for the metric needs to follow the format `ConstantMetricName = "metric name"`
+- The constant declaration for the metric needs to follow the format `ConstantMetricName = "metric name"`.
-- All component level metrics passed to `diego-logging-client.IngressClient` must be documented in [Metrics Documentation](docs/metrics.md)
+- All component level metrics passed to `diego-logging-client.IngressClient` must be documented in the [metrics documentation](docs/metrics.md).
 - Application level metrics passed to `diego-logging-client.SendApp*` should not be documented.

 ### Running the SQL unit tests